Humans have been losing teeth for as long as they have existed, and dentures have been a part of dental care for centuries.

 • Implant-retained dentures — For patients who want something more secure, this is a good option.
 These types of dentures are held in place by a small dental implant, often a piece of titanium that is placed into your jawbone.
 This type of implant is smaller than a tradition implant, which means it allows your mouth to heal faster, but it is more secure than traditional dentures.

 One such type of implant-retained dentures is known as LOCATOR implants.
-You can learn more about these here.

 Should you get dentures?